Fast Empirical Scenarios: Numerical experiments

 \subsubsection{Number of scenarios}

 For practical purposes when working with large data sets, given a relative error, sparsity is preferred in the number of scenarios extracted when solving the EMP.
-This is analogous to quadrature, which is deemed to be efficient if it matches the highest number of polynomial moments using as few nodes as possible.
 To that end, we compare the number of scenarios extracted from the different algorithms.
 Except for the case of covariance scenarios, that have uniform weights, for the remaining methods, we retrieve the weights using the ADMM algorithm described in Section \ref{sec:weightretrieval}.

 For each probability vector, we set the entries less than $10^{-8}$ to zero.
 As such, we consider the number of scenarios to be the number of non-zero entries of the modified probability vector.
 We then plot the number of scenarios against the dimensions and number of clusters for $q=1,2$ in Figure \ref{fig:comparison_scen_1} and Figure \ref{fig:comparison_scen_2} respectively.
 In both figures, the $y$-axis denotes the number of scenarios and is taken in the log scale.
 The $x$-axis contains the different dimensions which is a categorical variable.
 The color bar denotes the number of clusters, and it is also taken as a categorical variable.
 The performance of the different algorithms is shown in the respective tiles.